 Comfort and Recovery After Your Treatment

-Bone grafting is a very common procedure performed in conjunction with dental implants, and the procedure has high success rates.
+Bone grafting is a very common procedure performed by our oral and maxillofacial surgeon in conjunction with dental implants, and the procedure has high success rates.
 You may experience slight swelling or soreness where the incision was made, but that should resolve in a few days as the site heals.
 Taking over-the-counter pain relievers and applying an ice pack to your cheek is often enough to manage any discomfort.
 You may notice small bone fragments similar to grains of sand coming from the site, but that is normal.

 The Bone Grafting Results

-Dr. Clemenza will monitor your recovery, but it typically takes several months for the bone graft to fully heal and new bone to grow and harden.
+As your oral and maxillofacial surgeon, Dr. Clemenza will monitor your recovery, but it typically takes several months for the bone graft to fully heal and for new bone to grow and harden.
 You should not feel any discomfort during this process because it all happens below the gums.
 Dental implant surgery can be performed once the new bone is strong enough to support the implants.

 Contact Us for Bone Grafting

 Bone grafting is an effective way to prepare your jaw for dental implants in order to restore your smile.
 Do not let bone loss take a toll on your oral health or keep you from getting the treatment you desire.
-Contact Keystone OMS Hermitage (724) 981-8884 or New Castle (724) 698-7095 to schedule a consultation.
+Contact Keystone OMS in Hermitage, PA online or at (724) 981-8884 to schedule a consultation.